frontenddogma/web-development-glossary/manuscript/h.md

 : → HTML

 HTML/CSS framework
-: A library allowing for easier, standards-compliant web design using the Cascading Style Sheets language.
-Most of these frameworks contain at least a grid.
+: A library allowing for easier web design and development using HTML and CSS.
+Most HTML/CSS frameworks contain at least a grid.
 More functional frameworks also come with more features and additional JavaScript-based functions, but are mostly design-oriented and focused around interactive UI patterns.
-This detail differentiates CSS (or HTML/CSS) frameworks from JavaScript frameworks.&nbsp;[†](#w-css-framework)
+This detail differentiates HTML/CSS frameworks from JavaScript frameworks.&nbsp;[†](#w-css-framework)

 HTML5
 : → HTML